decision-standards/sis-adss-mcp/README.md

       }
     ]
   },
+  "gaps": {
+    "decision_nodes_without_contracts": [
+      "Retention Trigger"
+    ]
+  },
-  "coherence_score": 1
+  "coherence_score": 0.62
 }

 ⸻

-Why This Matters
+## Why This Matters

 Current AI infrastructure focuses on:

-	•	model performance
+- model performance
-	•	policy enforcement
+- policy enforcement
-	•	observability
+- observability

 None of these prevent failure.

 Because failure is not a bad decision.

-It is a system that should have stopped, but didn’t.
+It is a system continuing in an invalid state.

 This server introduces a missing layer:

-→ system-level validation and interpretation
+→ detection of invalid system continuation
+→ mapping of decisions to enforceable contracts
+→ explanation of system behavior as a whole
 ⸻

 Tools